Pop-up Globe: Season Two (February – May 2017)

-Concrete foundations for the playhouse were laid in the racecourse gardens in December 2016 and construction began on the first day of rehearsals, Wednesday 4 January, 2017.
+Concrete foundations for the playhouse were laid in the racecourse gardens in December 2016 and construction began on the first day of rehearsals, Wednesday 4 January 2017.
 This completely redesigned version of the playhouse opened to the public on 23 February.
-The Queen’s Company performed Much Ado About Nothing (directed by Miriama McDowell) and Othello (directed by Ben Naylor).
+The Queen's Company performed Much Ado About Nothing (directed by Miriama McDowell) and Othello (directed by Ben Naylor).
 The Pasifika-infused Much Ado About Nothing featured Semu Filipo and Jacque Drew as Benedick and Beatrice and was set on a banana plantation with Dogberry and Verges functioning as customs officers in charge of ensuring no illegal or dangerous produce entered the island.
 Othello starred Te Kohe Tuhaka in the title role and Haakon Smested played Iago as a literal manifestation of the devil who was hauled on a chain up into the ceiling by his feet at the end of the play and then re-arose from beneath the stage via a trapdoor, surrounding by fireworks, during the jig.
-The all-male King’s Company performed As You Like It (directed by Tom Mallaburn) and Henry V (directed by Miles Gregory).
+The all-male King's Company performed As You Like It (directed by Tom Mallaburn) and Henry V (directed by Miles Gregory).
 As You Like It starred first season stalwarts Jonathan Tynan-Moss and Adrian Hooke as Rosalind and Orlando and Stanley Andrew Jackson III as Celia, in Jacobean dress with the court of Duke Frederick played as flamboyant Cavaliers opposite the more sober mild-mannered court of Duke Senior and his fellows in exile.
 Henry V starred Chris Huntly-Turner in the title role, with the company shifting from Jacobean dress in the court scenes to full medieval armour once in France.
 The production made use of scaling ladders, pyrotechnic-firing cannons, and flaming arrows were fired across the playhouse into the frons scenae during the siege of Harfleur.
-All four productions made use of pyrotechnics and mechanised flying technology installed in the playhouse ceiling, the ‘heavens’.
+All four productions made use of pyrotechnics and mechanised flying technology installed in the playhouse ceiling, the 'heavens'.

 The four productions gave a combined total of 162 performances over the season, with As You Like It and Much Ado About Nothing extending for an extra week past the official close of the season on Sunday 14 May.
-Pop-up Globe also hosted a fundraiser performance for NZ Actors’ Equity to benefit the Actors’ Benevolence Fund on Sunday 2 April and a concert by the Auckland Philharmonic Orchestra on Sunday 23 April featuring a selection of orchestral music based on Shakespeare’s plays.
+Pop-up Globe also hosted a fundraiser performance for NZ Actors' Equity to benefit the Actors' Benevolence Fund on Sunday 2 April and a concert by the Auckland Philharmonic Orchestra on Sunday 23 April featuring a selection of orchestral music based on Shakespeare's plays.

-Over 95,000 people attended Pop-up Globe during the 2017 season.
+Approximately 103,000 people attended Pop-up Globe during the 2017 season.